 He has recorded two solo albums for Hyperion, one featuring the piano music of Julius Isserlis (grandfather of Steven Isserlis) and the other Charles Villiers Stanford’s preludes.
-He is passionate about period instruments and has made a recording on Chopin’s own Pleyel piano.
+His enthusiasm for period instruments led to a recording on Chopin’s own Pleyel piano.

 In 2013 Haywood co-founded Solent Music Festival in UK.
 The annual Lymington-based festival features highly varied programmes by internationally-renowned artists with projects in the local community.
 Artists have included the Bournemouth Symphony Orchestra, Alina Ibragimova, Mark Padmore and the Endellion Quartet.

-Haywood enjoys working with young musicians.
-He has written a children’s opera and is regularly involved in family concerts, workshops and master classes.
-His ‘Song of the Penguins’ for bassoon and piano, is published by Emerson Editions.
-He is also the inventor of memorystars® which can significantly reduce the time needed to memorise a music score, or indeed any printed text.
+Haywood has written a children’s opera and is regularly involved in family concerts, workshops and master classes.
+He is on the roster of Musical Orbit, the online teaching website and his invention ‘memorystars®’ can significantly reduce the time needed to memorise a music score.

 His other passions include literature, physics, natural history, technology, magic, fountain pens and table tennis.